bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/02-module-problems.md

 The bit of code on screen here is just one example of how this can go wrong, where the library author incorrectly assumed that the presence of `module` means we are in node, and gives up on important browser functionality.

 We've also seen modules which when using AMD format define things incorrectly and the exports get messed up.
-Luckilly there are ways we can solve this problem as well.
+Luckily there are ways we can solve this problem as well.

 ---

-# Shiming modules
+# Shimming modules

 Webpack docs: [shimming modules](https://webpack.github.io/docs/shimming-modules.html)

 ### Techniques:

 - `script-loader`
 - `exports-loader`
 - `imports-loader`